DamSenViet/kle-py/docs/guide.rst

 Introduction
 ------------

-A Python library for interacting with KLE data structures and files.
+A Python library for interacting with KLE data structures and KLE JSON files.

 Originally ported from `keyboard-layout-editor <https://github.com/ijprest/keyboard-layout-editor>`_ with improvements to make the source code increasingly portable across